 The establishment of an advisory war council, giving full weight to the minority opinion

 The recognition of Indians’ right to frame their own constitution (after the end of the war)

 No future constitution to be adopted without the consent of minorities.

 In return, it was hoped that all parties and communities in India would cooperate in Britain’s war effort.

-It was also rejected by Muslim League.
-The Muslim League asserted that it would not be satisfied by anything short of partition of India.
+It was also rejected by the Muslim League.
+The Muslim League asserted that it would not be satisfied by anything short of the partition of India.

 Gandhiji said that the declaration had widened the gulf between the nationalists and the British rulers.